van001/lesscode-fp/README.md

 can be applied to solve many real-world problems.

 In functional programming language :
-- Data is immutable.
-You compute a new value using pure/impure functions.
+- You compute a new value using pure/impure functions; data is immutable.

 - You either write pure functions (no [side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science))) or functions with side-effects ( writing to logs / screen, reading from file, making a database call , etc).